 - Sightseeing and entrance fees as specified in itinerary

 - All gratuities, except for your primary local guide

-- Completely escorted by a Go Get Lost Tour Leader with local guides at specified sites throughout the itinerary
+- Completely escorted by a professional Italian hiking guide with additional local guides at specified sites throughout the itinerary

 - A lifetime of unforgettable memories!

 What´s not Included

 - Airfare package